Join Maria and Mark trying out different ways of travelling to school.

 An additional aspect in 2013 is the Teaching Pack resource which has also been distributed to all primary schools.
 The teaching pack for the project is a 48-page full colour resource for primary school teachers.
 It will afford teachers the opportunity to present various activities and exercises involving a range of subjects including PDMU, WAU, art, drama, English, media etc. based on road safety issues to their pupils.
 Covering both keystage 1 and keystage 2 levels, the resources are a mix of individual, pair and group exercises.
 Each exercise will include explanatory teachers’ notes and pupil instructions, and where required, pupil worksheets.
 The resources required for each activity and the age group will be noted at the top of each exercise.

-There are specific exercises which are noted as competitive exercises whereby each school can submit their top entries to appear in a showcase event in early May 2013.
-Individual prize winners and their school will receive certificates of recognition and small prizes and trophies.
+There were specific exercises which were noted as competitive exercises whereby each school could submit their top entries to appear in a showcase event in early May 2013.
+Individual prize winners and their school will received certificates of recognition and small prizes and trophies.

-All booklets are available in English, Lithuanian, Portuguese, Polish & Russian
+All booklets from 2012-2013 are available in English, Lithuanian, Portuguese, Polish & Russian

 Note to parents, guardians & teachers